 Once you’ve got the debt collector on the line, calmly explain to them what you can do to resolve the account.
 It’s likely in their best interest to work with you, so ask for a supervisor if they refuse to negotiate on the terms you can afford.
 Once you have an agreement in place, ask for a copy of it in writing so you have proof.

 Before you do this, however, brush up on these rules about what debt collectors can’t do so you can protect your rights.

-All that said, there is something called the statute of limitations on debt, which means your creditors can’t successfully sue you for repayment after a certain amount of time has passed.
-Once a debt is old enough based on your state’s statute of limitations on that type of debt, it becomes “time-barred.”
+All that said, there is something called the statute of limitations on debt, which means your creditors generally can’t successfully sue you for repayment after a certain amount of time has passed.
+Once a debt is old enough based on your state’s statute of limitations on that type of debt, it typically becomes “time-barred.”
 Keep in mind that if you’ve recently made a payment on an old debt, it might no longer be considered time-barred and a debt collector can possibly sue you for repayment.
-Whether or not this is true will depend on the state in which you took out the debt.
+Whether or not this is true will depend on, among other things, the state in which you took out the debt.

-If you wish to not pay on a time-barred debt, you can choose to do so, but keep in mind that accounts can remain on your credit report for seven to 10 years, with the exact amount of time dependent on the type of debt it is.
+If you wish to not pay on a time-barred debt, you can choose to do so, but keep in mind that accounts can remain on your credit report for seven to 10 years or more, with the exact amount of time dependent on the type of debt it is.

 Reduce Your Debt

 Debt will affect your credit scores, but the tip to reduce your debt doesn’t mean you have to worry about how you’ll pay your mortgage off sooner.
 Long-term installation loans such as mortgages and student loans affect your credit, but companies tend to know that these aren’t meant to be paid off in a short period of time.

 Revolving debt such as credit cards, however, are a different story.
 Besides the fact that their high interest rates cost you money the longer you carry a balance, having too many high balances on them can make it look as though you’re financially overextended.